jingjiang57323/jingPortfolio/README.md

 /App.tsx
 /App.css

-Interactive Game
+Interactive Game:

 The game is accessible from the Projects page.
 Users drag food items into the correct category: Healthy, Tricky, or Unhealthy.
 Instant feedback is provided; correct drops stay in place, incorrect items shake.
 Upon completion, a success page displays with a congratulations message.

-Usage
+Usage:

 Explore each page through the navigation bar or sidebar.
 Play the interactive game to learn about nutrition in a fun way.
 Use the Contact page to send messages directly.

-Design & UI Notes
+Design & UI Notes:

 Fully responsive layout for desktop and mobile.
 Smooth transitions for hover effects and animations.
 Sidebar with quick social media links.